electron-userland/spectron/README.md

 * `options` - An optional Object with the following keys:
   * `ignoreWarnings` - `true` to ignore failures with a severity of `'Warning'` and only include failures with a severity of `'Severe'`.
 Defaults to `false`.
+  * `ignoreRules` - Array of String rule code values such as `AX_COLOR_01`.
+    The full list is available [here](https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules).

 Returns an `audit` Object with the following properties: